Client: SP Systems for Lotus

 The monocoque design utilised the unique properties of carbon, glass and Kevlar composite materials to provide a very high lateral stiffness in combination with vertical shock absorbing compliancy.
 This made it a forerunner of the emerging class of high-performance ‘superbikes’.
 The first batch of Lotus bikes was available to buy in the UK and USA.

 The Lotus bike’s unique and elegantly shaped frame (unlike anything else on the market at the time) quickly became a design classic.
 It won the ID (Institute of Designers) magazine Award for Visual Design.
-An example of the original design can be viewed in the UK’s Science Museum collection.
+An example of the first production of the Lotus Sport MTB can be viewed in the UK’s Science Museum and via their online catalogue.